On the market for a brand new whittling knife?

 Depending on what you are working on, whittling requires different tools.
 Having the wrong type of knife will only serve to complicate matters.
 Most people get into whittling as a hobby that relaxes them.

 The last thing that you need is to start getting worked up about something that you got into for the sake of chilling out.
-That defeats the purpose, doesn’t it.
-There are many ways that you can go about picking your new whittling knife.
+That defeats the purpose, doesn’t it?
+You can go about picking your new whittling knife in many ways.

 We have tested some of the best knives on the market.
-Hours of research were spent researching to get information about other people’s experiences with these knives.
-This is done with an understanding that we will all have different experiences, all of which are relevant.
+Hours were spent researching to get information about other people’s experiences with these knives.
+This is done to understand that we will all have different experiences, all of which are relevant.

 Our Top Pick